 Post-2017 infrastructure is proving to be mostly robust under stress.
 Markets clear! pic.twitter.com/AnZyAnKGDv

 — Bitcoin is Saving (@BitcoinIsSaving) March 13, 2020

 And what else are we seeing?
 Trading volume ramps up as the price shocks the market.
 It looks like the exchanges were all ready with an infrastructure to support the bear market.
 Embracing the brief fall of the coin below $4,000 to the novel Coronavirus is a sure shot thing as the markets worldwide suffer.

 With #Bitcoin crashing below $4,000 I don't feel so bad about having lost all my Bitcoin.
 At the rate my lost Bitcoin are losing value soon the difference between having Bitcoin and not having any Bitcoin will be too small to matter.

 — Peter Schiff (@PeterSchiff) March 13, 2020

-Well, the hourly chart is no exception as Bitcoin loses imminent support from 50-day and 200-day around $8,900 and $8,400, respectively.
+The hourly chart shows no exception as Bitcoin loses imminent support from 50-day and 200-day around $8,900 and $8,400, respectively.
 The selling pressure becomes dense as the investors panic, and RSI drops below 30 at $17.07.